Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

 Ease of Cleaning: If you tend to make a mess when you cook, stick with silicone or stainless steel, which can be put in the dishwasher.
 You have to be very careful when washing wood and cast iron by hand.

 Aesthetics: Choose a design that goes well with the pretty colors and veining in your countertops for aesthetics.
-A bright red cast iron trivet looks great against stark white quartz, and natural bamboo goes well with the earthy colors of brown granites.
+A bright red cast iron trivet pops against stark white quartz, and natural bamboo trivets for countertops pair beautifully with the earthy tones of brown granites.